noobiept-other/blog_example/readme.md

 # Search #

+It can also be useful to have a search functionality, here's an example on how that could be done.

-Now how to do a blog search.
-It will be available at every page, like the category list, so we need to add it to the `base.html` template as well.
+We want it to be available in all pages, so we'll add it to the `base.html` template as well.

 ## blog/urls.py ##